FACDL's 30th Annual Meeting (2017)

 Non-Members .......... $550 Earlybird | $595.00 after 5/17/17

 The Annual Meeting is our yearly meeting of the FACDL membership.
-We provide current topics of interest with outstanding speakers for CLE credit, plus we elect our officers, present awards and have opportunities for networking.
+We provide current topics of interest with outstanding speakers for up to 10 CLE credits, plus we elect our officers, present awards and have opportunities for networking.
 We meet at Florida’s finest resorts, and encourage our members to bring their families.
 Annual Meetings are Florida Bar approved for CLE credit, and these credits count toward certification.

 Registration Add-ons Available